-The bill would amend Public Act 199 of 1929 to require the governing body of a village or township to determine the compensation of the community center's board of directors.
+The bill would amend Public Act 199 of 1929, which governs villages' and townships establishment of community centers, to require the governing body of a village or township to determine the compensation of the community center's board of directors.

-As described above, if the electors of a village or township vote to establish a community center, the village or township governing body must appoint a seven-member board of directors, who must hold office until their successors are elected and qualified.
+Under the Act, if the electors of a village or township vote to establish a community center, the village or township governing body must appoint a seven-member board of directors, who must hold office until their successors are elected and qualified.
 At the next regular election, there must be elected a community board of seven directors, two for one year, two for two years, and three for three years, and then annually there must be elected the number of directors whose terms have expired.
 Alternatively, the governing body of a village or township may by resolution provide that at the next regular election, and then every two years, there must be elected a community board of seven directors who must hold office for two years.
 If a village or township initially elected directors for three-year terms, its governing body may subsequently adopt a resolution providing for the election every two years of directors for two-year terms.